Writing a scientific literature review

 - Lastly, take the opportunity of writing a literature review seriously.
 This is not just an opportunity for you to get an article published, but also to get started with your research.
 Developing a good understanding of the field you will be working on, beforehand, expedites your progress immensely.

 Ghazi is pursuing his PhD at the University of Oxford (Felix Scholar at the Department of Materials), specializing in the field of nano-engineering.
 He is developing frameworks for novel electronics and opto-electronics devices, particularly focused towards brain inspired computing and artificial retinas.
 Before Oxford, Ghazi majored in Metallurgical Engineering, with focus on non-equilibrium alloys (Bulk Metallic Glasses, and High Entropy alloys).
 He has received several reputed accolades and is a sincere believer in being active in communicating his research through conferences and social media.
-Follow is research here.
+Follow his research on ResearchGate.